Inflect logo

 FactorRating / DataNotes

-Direct Cloud On-Ramps0 – as of September 2025Access is via network extension from hubs like Salt Lake City or Seattle.
+Direct Cloud On-Ramps0 – as of September 2025Connect via network extensions to major hubs like Seattle or Salt Lake City.

 Network & Connectivity Ecosystem

-Internet Exchange Points (IXPs) Public peering is limited within Idaho.
-Most network traffic exchange occurs through private peering arrangements within local data centers or is routed to major regional IXPs in surrounding states.
+Internet Exchange Points (IXPs): Public peering is limited within the state.
+Most interconnection is handled through private peering arrangements inside colocation facilities or by routing traffic to major regional exchanges in nearby markets.

-Bare Metal Bare metal server capacity is available in Idaho, providing dedicated compute for performance-sensitive applications.
-Providers like ColoCrossing offer solutions in the region, supplementing colocation with on-demand hardware.
+Bare Metal: Bare metal server options are available in Idaho, offering dedicated compute resources for performance-intensive applications.
+Providers like Hivelocity and ColoCrossing can service the region, providing an alternative to virtualized cloud instances.

 Power Analysis

-Average Cost Of Power Industrial electricity rates in Idaho typically range from $0.07 to $0.09/kWh as of September 2025.
-This competitive pricing is driven by a grid powered by 69% renewable sources, primarily hydroelectric, which provides a significant cost advantage for high-density deployments.
+Average Cost Of Power: Industrial electricity rates in Idaho typically range from $0.07 to $0.09/kWh as of September 2025.
+This competitive pricing, combined with a grid powered by 69% renewable sources, makes it a cost-effective and sustainable location for running compute infrastructure.
+These favorable rates directly reduce ongoing operational expenses.

 Market Access, Business & Tax Climate

-Proximity To Key Business Districts Data centers in Idaho are primarily located near Boise, the state's capital and largest business center.
-This proximity serves the growing local technology, healthcare, and advanced manufacturing industries, providing low-latency access for local operations.
+Proximity To Key Business Districts: Data centers in Idaho, especially around Boise, are strategically located to serve the state's growing technology, semiconductor, and advanced manufacturing sectors.
+This proximity allows for low-latency connections essential for local enterprise and research operations.

-Tax Advantage For Data Centers Idaho provides significant financial incentives for data center operators and tenants.
-The state's programs include a sales tax exemption on the purchase of computer equipment, software, and construction materials for qualifying projects.
-This directly reduces the capital expenditure required to build and scale digital infrastructure.
+Tax Advantage For Data Centers: Idaho provides significant financial incentives that lower the cost of building and operating a data center.
+The state offers a sales tax exemption on computer equipment, software, and construction materials, which substantially reduces initial capital expenditures.

 Natural Disaster Risk

-Idaho has a Moderate natural disaster risk profile, with a FEMA National Risk Index score of 39.99 as of September 2025.
-This is a favorable rating compared to many other US markets, indicating a stable environment for critical infrastructure.
-The primary risks to consider are regional and include earthquake, wildfire, winter weather, and potential drought conditions.
-The state has no exposure to hurricane, tsunami, or significant coastal flooding events.
+Idaho has a moderate natural disaster risk profile, with a National Risk Index score of 39.99 out of 100 as of September 2025.
+This score indicates a relatively safe environment compared to many other US states.
+The primary risks for consideration are wildfire, riverine flooding, earthquake, drought, and winter weather.
+The threats from coastal flooding and hurricanes are non-existent.

 WHY CHOOSE US?Helping You Find Connectivity Solutions For Your Business